India’s air pollution challenges

 - Ritwajit Das, Chief Strategist South Asia Global Call for Climate Action

-The devices are sturdy and well-suited for the hot, humid, and dusty conditions in Bengaluru.
-Another unique feature of the Clarity’s monitors is the native solar panel, which allows the monitors to power themselves and operate independently of the electric grid.
-Pre-paid, natively-integrated cellular connectivity allows each device to reliably connect with the nearest possible mobile network, and the back-end architecture of the Clarity Cloud is one of the best API platforms in the world.
-The instructions and manuals provided with the devices are mindfully done, allowing anyone with a little bit of knowledge around computers and the internet to easily activate, manage, and operate Clarity Nodes.
+The pollutant monitoring sensors are sturdy and well-suited for the hot, humid, and dusty conditions in Bengaluru.
+Another unique feature of Clarity’s air quality monitors is the native solar panel, which allows the monitors to power themselves and operate independently of the electric grid.
+Pre-paid, natively-integrated cellular connectivity allows each node to reliably connect with the nearest possible mobile network, and the back-end architecture of the Clarity Cloud is one of the best API platforms in the world.
+The instructions and manuals provided with the sensors are mindfully done, allowing anyone with a little bit of knowledge around computers and the internet to easily activate, manage, and operate Clarity Nodes.

 Air quality leadership in the community